LiaScript/docs/README.md

 ### Associated Scripts

                                --{{0}}--
-As it was done with taks and quizzes, you can also associate a script to every survey to change its behavior or to send the result to an external service.
+As it was done with tasks and quizzes, you can also associate a script to every survey to change its behavior or to send the result to an external service.
 By default, you have to provide some input in order to submit the data.
-Within the following example both cases are treated as errors, wheter the user just hits the submit button or if only spaces and tabs will be entered.
+Within the following example, both cases are treated as errors, whether the user just hits the submit button or if only spaces and tabs will be entered.
-The script returns `true`, if the input matches your experience, otherwise an error message will be presented to the user.
+The script returns `true`, if the input matches your experience.
+Otherwise, an error message will be presented to the user, depending on the input length.
 If you just return `false`, then no information will be presented to the user.